 Day 02: Manila

 Our morning city tour includes visits to Intramuros, the Spanish Colonial City in Manila, the ruins of Fort Santiago, the old Spanish garrison and military headquarter, San Agustin Church*, Casa Manila, Baluarte de San Diego, and the walls of Intramuros.
-After lunch we visit Quiapo Church, which is known for the statue of the Black Nazarene that draws believers to flock here every day.
-Next stop is a visit to a local Chinese Cemetery, which is quite interesting since this cemetery is one of a kind in the world as it encloses mausoleums of rich Chinese in the Philippines having electricity, water supply, kitchen facilities and amenities for the living.
+After lunch, we visit Quiapo Church, which is known for the statue of the Black Nazarene that draws believers to flock here every day.
+Next, visit Manila’s Chinese Cemetery, which is one-of-a-kind.
+Here, the mausoleums of rich Chinese who lived in the Philippines are equipped with electricity, water supply, kitchen facilities and other amenities for the living.
 (B, L)

 We leave Manila for Banaue.
-The drive will take about 8 hours and is along the scenic countryside of the Northern Luzon of the Philippines.
+The drive will take about 8 hours and is along the scenic countryside of the Northern Luzon island.
 We arrive in Banaue late in the afternoon.

 Overnight: Banaue Hotel, Banaue (2 nights) (B, L)

 Full day tour of Banaue Rice Terraces* and local villages by private jeepneys.
 We drive through the trail that leads to Banga-an, a typical traditional Ifugao village set in the middle of a valley surrounded by terraces.
 Trek down to the village to see and experience the life of the typical Ifugao people.
 In the afternoon, we discover one of the Banaue Viewpoints to see the most awesome rice terraces in the area that are known as Eighth Wonder of the World.
 We also visit the Banaue Trade Center to buy souvenirs and soak up the local atmosphere.
 (B, L)